Random walks on Baumslag-Solitar groups: Introduction

-For the part of the paper up to Lemma \ref{lem:zerodrifttree}, we will assume that the two non-zero integers $p$ and $q$ satisfy $1\leq p<q$.
-In Lemma \ref{lem:zerodrifttree} and in the subsequent results, we have to restrict ourselves to the non-amenable subcase $1<p<q$.
-The main result is Theorem \ref{thm:identification} on page \pageref{thm:identification}.
-In the \hyperlink{sec:appendix}{Appendix}, we will explain how to obtain similar results for the remaining non-amenable cases.
+Up to and including Section~\ref{sub:cttbothp}, we assume that the two non-zero integers $p$ and $q$ satisfy $1\leq p<q$.
+Then, we restrict ourselves to the non-amenable subcase $1<p<q$.
+In the \hyperlink{sec:appendix}{appendix}, we explain how to obtain similar results for the remaining non-amenable cases $1<p<-q$ and $1<p=|q|$.
+Our main result is the following.